-Reading Time: 4 minutes
+Reading Time: 5 minutes

-Looking for some wholesome, healthy, family fun this summer?
-Why not check out one of the many farms in Hong Kong?
-Whether you’re looking for entertainment for the kids or somewhere to buy fresh local produce, there’s a farm for you.
+Looking for a little adventure for the family?
+Want some good wholesome, healthy, fun for the kids?
+Explore one of the many local farms that Hong Kong has to offer.
+Whether you’re looking to grow your own produce, or simply have a fun day out with your family, there’s something for everyone.
 Visiting local farms not only helps support small businesses but also can provide you and your family with nutritious and delicious fruits and vegetables- pesticide and fertiliser-free!
 Sounds like a win-win to us.
-The majority of farms in Hong Kong are in the New Territories, but you can find a few on Lantau and Hong Kong Island, too.
-Here’s our round-up of 10 local farms in Hong Kong to visit this summer.
+Most farms in Hong Kong are in the New Territories, but you can find a few on Lantau and Hong Kong Island, too.

-Tai Tong EcoPark is chock-full of entertainment for kids including a bouncy castle, fishpond, family bicycle rides, pony rides, fish and horse feeding, workshops, a collection of organic bean sprouts, vegetables, mushrooms and much more.
+This farm is chock-full of entertainment for kids including a bouncy castle, fishpond, family bicycle rides, pony rides, fish and horse feeding, workshops, a collection of organic bean sprouts, vegetables, mushrooms and much more.
 Located just 10 minutes from Yuen Long, the EcoPark occupies over a million square feet of land with lychee forests.
 An educational partner with Hong Kong schools, Tai Tong promotes environmental awareness, health and well-being.

 Their on-site farming instructors can give suggestions for planting your own plot.
 Take an “Organic Farming Guided Tour” to experience the process of organic farming and try planting organic plants by hand.
 At the farm you’ll learn about organic farming and the impact of food waste on the environment.
 There are also activities like art jamming for kids.

-Dragontail Farm aims to provide our local communities with affordable, organically-grown produce with a high nutritional value; to build soil fertility and biodiversity; to reduce dependence on fossil fuels; to reduce carbon emissions; and to educate and set an example of how to live more ethically and sustainably.
+Dragontail Farm aims to provide local communities with affordable, organically-grown produce with a high nutritional value; to build soil fertility and biodiversity; to reduce dependence on fossil fuels; to reduce carbon emissions; and to educate and set an example of how to live more ethically and sustainably.
 The farm grows loofahs, silk gourds, water spinach, lettuce, cabbage, broccoli, eggplant, sweet potatoes and beans.
-They also have a range of fine herbs, including chervil, rosemary, basil, oregano, chives, mint and Italian parsley, depending on the season, with bananas, mulberries and passionfruit occasionally available.
+They also have a range of fine herbs, including chervil, rosemary, basil, oregano, chives, mint and Italian parsley.
+Depending on the season, they also have fruits like bananas, mulberries and passionfruit occasionally available.

-Kadoorie Farm and Botanic Garden is full of natural delights and learning opportunities.
-KFBG is a conservation and education centre with a host of activities for the whole family.
+Full of natural delights and learning opportunities,KFBG is a conservation and education centre with a host of activities for the whole family.
 Enjoy the animal exhibits, butterfly garden, orchid nursery and beautiful pavilions or explore the many trails and paths.
-KFBG offer a variety of educational activities covering ecology, art, organic planting and closeness to nature.
+KFBG offers a variety of educational activities covering ecology, art, organic planting and closeness to nature.
 Take part in nature education activities, transformation workshops, natural art activities or learn about sustainable living and agriculture.
 Covering an area of 148 hectares and located on the northern slope of Tai Mo Mountain, KFBG was established in 1956 and is committed to raising the public’s attention to ecology and sustainable living by carrying out species conservation and ecosystem restoration work.

-Butterfly Valley Organic Farm is full of butterfly-themed décor, activities and butterfly pea flavoured food and drink.
+Don’t miss the butterfly-themed décor, activities and butterfly pea flavoured food and drink.
 The farm has a playground and sandbox for kids as well as activities such as honey extracting and cookie making.
 Check out the goats, rabbits and alpacas or take a paddle boat out on the lake.
 Entry includes a ride on the paddle boats, bouncy castle for the kids and some craft activities.
 The farm also offers plots for rent to plant vegetables.